ark-lang/ark-docs/option_types.md

 can either contain `Some(x)`, where `x` is the value it contains, or `None`, i.e. no value.

 Option types are -- soon to be -- defined in the standard library.
+Option types make use of Ark features for their implementation.

 ```
 mut x: Option<int> = None;